malditogeek/vmux/README.md

 ## License

-VMUX is release under the BSD license.
+VMUX is released under the BSD license.